nina-huangg/Forensics-Pursuit/ROP-students/Vivian-F/W4 - Jewelry Store Robbery/README.md

 ## Note:
+### Currently Implmented:
+  * marking in-store evidences
+  * tabletop (with fingerprints)
+  * floor (with footprints)
+### Features to be implemented:
-current script and screens code only contains implementation for marking in-store evidences and exploring the tabletop (with fingerprints) and floor (with footprints) only.
-Further functionalities were pictured in the original idea for also exploring jewels in-store for fingerprints and others (the jewel itself should go straight to evidence bag and be filed), and the outside scene of the storefront should also be made interactive for developing at least footprint evidence.
+  * exploring jewels in-store for fingerprints and others (the jewel itself should go straight to evidence bag and be filed)
+  * outside scene of the storefront should also be made interactive for developing at least footprint evidence